samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

         keyspace: "temporal_visibility"
 ```

+The following top level configuration items are required:

+- `numHistoryShards` - required - The number of history shards to create when initializing the cluster. **Warning**: This value is immutable and will be ignored after the first run.
+Please ensure you set this value appropriately high enough to scale with the worst case peak load for this cluster.
 - `defaultStore` - required - The name of the DataStore definition that should be used by the Temporal server
 - `visiblityStore` - required - The name of the DataStore definition that should be used by the Temporal visibility server
 - `datastores` - required - contains named DataStore definitions to be referenced.